nicolasgaldino/nicolasgaldino/README.md

 ###

-<p align="left">My name is Nícolas and I'm a Front-end Developer from Brazil, Rio de Janeiro</p>
+<p align="left">My name is Nícolas and I'm a Back-end Developer from Brazil, Rio de Janeiro</p>

 ###